snic-nsc/esgf_dl/README.md

 ## Singularity installation

-- The singularity build recipe is found in the file `Singularity`, in the `singularity` directory.
+- The Singularity build recipe is found in the file `Singularity`, in the `singularity` directory.
 - To build:
 ```
 git clone https://github.com/snic-nsc/esgf_dl.git